 Each channel typically also has a few auxiliary sends, which effectively split the audio to send it to both the channel output and to a separate auxiliary track channel.
 The auxiliary track/channel, like the other channels, typically has its output routed to the mix bus/main stereo output.

 Some mixers, and nearly all digital audio workstations, will have several bus options for the channel outputs, which we can use to group similar channels together into submixes for more streamlined mixing.
-It's generally easier to process many tracks' audio at once through a subgroup than processing each track/channel individually.
+It's generally easier to process many tracks' audio at once through a subgroup than to process each track/channel individually.

 A VCA (voltage-controlled amplifier) isn't a channel and doesn't actually affect the routing within a mixer.
 Rather, it can be used to control the gain of multiple channels at once on a single fader.
 No audio passes through the VCA as it's not a channel but simply a fader that uses a control voltage (or a digital representation of a control voltage) to alter the gain of multiple tracks at once.